Table of Contents

 This particular dual diagnosis is a particularly dangerous one.
 Because alcohol is a depressant, and can cause major devastation in all aspects of one’s life, when co-occurring with depression there is a higher risk of suicide.
 In fact, suicide rates among alcoholics are exorbitantly high.
 According to a study published in the International Journal of Environmental Research and Public Health, among alcoholics, the lifetime risk of suicide is 10%-15%, and that, in fact, depression and alcoholism were comorbid in 85% of 100 cases of completed suicide.

 Treatment for individuals who present with this dual diagnosis of alcohol and depression will need to be provided through a specialized dual diagnosis provider where both disorders will be treated simultaneously for the best recovery outcome.
 These programs include psychiatric expertise on staff that are trained to respond to the issues that may emerge during detoxification and rehab.

 Signs of the Dual Diagnosis Alcohol and Depression Co-Occurrence

 The symptoms of both disorders, depressive disorder and alcohol dependency, will be evident in individuals who have developed this dual diagnosis.
-These symptoms include:
+These mental health disorders symptoms include: